patternfly/patternfly-elements/docs/content/develop/step-2c.md

 export default PfeCoolElement;
 ```

 You'll notice `<style>` contains everything we just wrote in our Sass file.
-Sass variables and functions will resolve into vanilla CSS before being injected into the web component.
-An autoprefixer and minifier will also be run on your styles before being injected so you don't need to worry about vendor prefixing when writing styles.
+Sass variables will also compiled their values and get included in the changes above.

 Now that our `pfe-cool-element` is more appealing, we'll add the follow button's interaction and fill in the profile photo.
 We can accomplish both of these tasks by updating the `/src/pfe-cool-element.js` file.